 - installation of pressure proving devices.

 The technical sessions may be followed by a practical workshop conducted by Master Plumbers South Australia or a product manufacturer.
-Although the workshops fees are usually subsidised by the Construction Industry Training Board, an entry fee may still apply for the workshops.
+An entry fee may apply for the workshops, but these are usually subsidised by the Construction Industry Training Board.

 For more information, contact the OTR Gas trades team using the details in the contact section below.